 Part restaurant, part movie theater, Nitehawk puts traditional movie snacks to shame.
 Many menus are themed to correspond with the screening and food and drinks can be ordered to your table throughout the show.
 Brunch screenings, midnight movies and even special screenings for parents with potentially loud babies are all on the monthly schedule.
 The theater shows popular and independent films.
-Park Slope's Pavilion Theater is set to reopen as Nitehawk's second location, Nitehawk Prospect Park, some time in early 2018.
+Park Slope's Pavilion Theater is set to reopen as Nitehawk's second location, Nitehawk Prospect Park, some time in 2018.

 Tickets: $12 general, $16 special events

 136 Metropolitan Ave., Brooklyn, 718-384-3980